The planning by l’Anson and building of The Toast Rack with Mr Charles Kynock

 The Toast Rack side of Trinity Road was developed in a slightly unusual manner.
 Magdalen College leased the lands to Mr Charles Kynock initially.
 Kynock then developed the property.

-What is slightly odd is that the lease was granted to the leasee by Magdalen College itself even though the lease does not appear to have been surrendered by Kynock.
-In fact Kynock countersigns the
+What is slightly odd is that the lease was granted by Magdalen College itself even though the lease does not appear to have been surrendered by Kynock.
+In fact Kynock countersigns the leases.

 What is also not clear is how Kynock got paid for his part of the bargain.
-We can see that Kynock was co-signatory to the deeds below as his signature and seal are on the final page of some of the deeds.
-Can can also see for 5 Nicosia Road that the initial 99 year lease was granted directly to Kynock.
-Deeds reference numbers, where quoted, are to the Wandsworth Heritage Service collections.
+For instance, 5 Nicosia Road an initial 99-year lease which was granted directly to Kynock [Deeds reference numbers, where quoted, are to the Wandsworth Heritage Service collections].

 1 Patten Road – 11th August 1884 – granted by The President & Scholars of Magdalen College Oxford – to Mr James Duncanson for the term of 99 years – at £10 per annum.
 Deeds/73.